elves/elvish/README.md

 Elvish mimics bash and zsh in a lot of places.
 The following shows some key differences and highlights, as well as some common tasks:

+* Define aliases like `fn ls { external:ls --color $@ }`

 * Press Up to search through history.
 It uses what you have typed to do prefix match.
 To cancel, press Escape.

 * Press Tab to start completion.
+Use arrow key and Tab to select the candidate;  press Enter, or just continue typing to accept.
+To cancel, press Enter.

-Press Ctrl-N to start navigation mode.
-Likewise, pressing Escape gets you back to the default mode.
+* Press Ctrl-N to start navigation mode.
+Press Ctrl-H to show hidden files; press again to hide.
+Likewise, pressing Escape gets you back to the default (insert) mode.

-* Define aliases like `fn ls { external:ls --color $@ }`
+* Try typing `echo [` and press Enter.
+Elvish knows that the command is unfinished due to the unclosed `[` and inserts a newline instead of accepting the command.
+Moreover, common errors like syntax errors and missing variables are highlighted in real time.

 * Elvish remembers which directories you have visisted.
 Use `dirs` to show the history. `jump x` jumps to the highest-scored directory containing `x`.